arianrhodsandlot/Family-Jukebox/readme.md

 Create chiptune (8-bit music) with JavaScript in your browser!

-Try [this](http://arianrhodsandlot.github.io/Family-Jukebox/tracks/Super%20Mario%20Bros.%20-%20%E5%9C%B0%E4%B8%8ABGM/) if you are still confused by what it is.
+Try [this example](http://arianrhodsandlot.github.io/Family-Jukebox/tracks/Super%20Mario%20Bros.%20-%20%E5%9C%B0%E4%B8%8ABGM/) if you are still confused by what it is.

 ## Details